socialists-space/documents/Bylaws.md

-# Bylaws of the Space Coast Local Chapter of the Democratic Socialists of America
+# Bylaws of the Space Coast, FL Local Chapter of the Democratic Socialists of America

 ## Article I: Name.